 Asian airline crews are no different.
 They stand out from other airlines because their flight attendant uniforms retain certain elements of traditional Asian dress.
 This represents Asian ethnic, religious, and cultural diversity.
 But there are also other Asian airlines that opted for modern design.
 Irrespective of the choices, the uniforms must comply with occupational health and safety requirements and the varied climates in which they fly.

 Let's take a look at some of the more successful Asian airline flight attendant uniforms.
 Do they measure up to the above requirements, is it functional, will it be a timeless design or is it just a glamorous design?

 Note: Listed in this article are Asian airlines that either won Best Airline in the World award or rated in Skytrax's Top 10 Best Airlines in the World list.
 I have excluded other Asian airlines that are not on that list.

 Update 2021: Due to the coronavirus pandemic, border closures, and travel restrictions, Skytrax canceled the 2020 World Airline Awards.
 For 2019, Skytrax's Top 10 Best Airlines in the World were Qatar Airways, Singapore Airlines, ANA All Nippon Airways, Cathay Pacific Airways, Emirates, EVA Air, Hainan Airlines, Qantas Airways, Lufthansa, and Thai Airways.
 Hence, some of the airlines listed below are no longer in the top 10 list.
 However, AirAsia still retains its title as #1 World’s Best Low-Cost Airlines for 2019.

 What Is Skytrax?

-Skytrax is UK-based consultancy that does research for commercial airlines and conducts an annual review and ranking for the best airport, airline, airline lounge, cabin crew, etc.
+Skytrax is a UK-based consultancy that does research for commercial airlines and conducts an annual review and ranking for the best airport, airline, airline lounge, cabin crew, etc.